 "The average length of human life has roughly doubled over the last 200 years.
 Most of this increase took place over the last 100 years.
 In Australia, life expectancy at birth was 57 years in 1901-1910 and increased to 80 years in 2000.
 During the early part of the century, the greatest gains were due to reductions in mortality from infectious and parasitic diseases at young ages, while during the later part reduced mortality from chronic diseases at middle and older ages was the dominant factor."
 Beyond three score years and ten: Prospects for longevity in Australia Heather Booth & Leonie Tickle

 The Watchtower has regularly (and incorrectly) claimed that the greatest famines of all time have occurred post 1914.

-These comments are completely false.
-Apparently these comments refer to the following famines.
+These comments are entirely false.
+Apparently they refer to the following famines.

 "In 1921, famine brought death to some 5 million people in the U.S.S.R.
 In 1929, famine caused an estimated 3 million deaths in China.
 In the 1930's, 5 million died of hunger in the U.S.S.R.
 Just a few years ago prolonged drought in countries bordering the Sahara Desert resulted in countless refugees and up to 100,000 deaths."
 Watchtower 1983 Apr 15 pp.5-6

-Once again the Watchtower resorts to distorting reality to support its 1914 theory.
-Famine related deaths since 1914 pale in insignificance compared to prior centuries.
-During the 2000 years prior to World War I the world had a terrible history of famine with many thousands of famines being referenced by researchers such as F. Curschmann, L. Delisle and A. Schultz.
-To indicate just how numerous famine was prior to 1914 and how much greater there affect consider the following;
+Once again Watchtower resorts to distorting reality to support its 1914 theory.
+Famine related deaths since 1914 pale into insignificance compared to prior centuries.
+During the 2000 years prior to World War I, the world had a terrible history of famine, with many thousands of famines being referenced by researchers such as F. Curschmann, L. Delisle and A. Schultz.
+To indicate how numerous famine was prior to 1914, and how much greater their affect, consider the following: